 As a child birth educator, it is important to me to continually attend trainings and workshops to provide the best and most up-to-date care to my clients.
 In addition to completing my birth doula training and certification, I have studied Prenatal Yoga under Hannah Muse and learned the art of Bengkung Belly Binding, a very beneficial practice postpartum.
 I also am very knowledgable about baby wearing, breastfeeding, cloth diapering, and babyled weaning.

-Currently, I am getting my Masters in Health Education at Towson University which includes classes on advocacy, epidemiology, and curriculum development.
+Currently, I teach Health & Wellness at Georgetown Day School and I am getting my Masters in Health Education at Towson University which includes classes on advocacy, epidemiology, and curriculum development.